MajinWamu/CMCRandomizer/README.md

 This tab will allow you to select if you want to randomize particular opponent's monster levels.
 You can select the range of the levels (the minimum and maximum level).
 These options are great for even when you don't want to randomize the monsters, but just want to play the base game with an increased challenge.

 ### Options
-Extra options.
-More to come
+These are general options that don't fit in individual sections.
+Currently they include giving the ability to remove each level's MP and AP limits.
+More options to come in future releases.

 ### Other things
 You can randomize each of the monster's movement and attack patterns, creating a completely new experience, treating the game as if it was the first time you have ever played it!